moding-il/bizdoc.core/README.md

 > npm i [bizdoc.core@latest](https://www.npmjs.com/package/bizdoc.core)

 Create a database of your choice and set it's _connectionString_ in appsettings.json.
-To manually create database objects, run from command-line:

-> dotnet ef database update -context BizDoc.Core.Data.Store
+BizDoc will create the database objects.

 ## Architecture